Best RV Pet Temperature Monitor (Hint: NOT Waggle)

 TMobile and AT&T are known for their long-distance bands and tend to work best in more remote areas.

-TIP: If you plan to camp in remote areas, pick an RV pet monitor that operates on TMobile or AT&T. In my experience, Necto is the best option for off-grid use.
+TIP: If you plan to camp in remote areas, pick an RV pet monitor that operates on TMobile or AT&T. In my experience, MarCELL is the best option for off-grid use.

 Backup Battery Life